nymexhub/Voicentia/README.md

 v 2.1.2

-Thi is a AI project made up with node.js and crafted by some other tools.
+This is a AI project made up with node.js and crafted by some other tools.
 It's an artefact that I started to measure out I would say , a pretty nuclear and elemental way to develop AI through the web, by recognizing your speech.

 ## Quick Start